On this page

 Perform each exercise gently and slowly, only moving as far as feels comfortable.
 Practice each exercise up to 10 times, two or three times per day.
 If your pain increases significantly stop the exercises and consult your GP or physiotherapist before continuing.

-- Don’t have prolonged bed rest.
+- have prolonged bed rest.
 Your back will get stiff and muscles will get weak.
 You may lose fitness and feel worse in the long run.

 - Keep active.
 Maintain your normal daily activities, pacing them throughout the day to avoid further flare ups.